A Language-Agnostic Hierarchical LoRA-MoE Architecture for CTC-based Multilingual ASR

-Existing language-agnostic mASR approaches can be broadly categorized into two paradigms.
-The first relies on universal modeling with shared vocabularies, such as the unified BBPE token inventory adopted in Whisper \cite{Whisper}.
+Existing language-agnostic mASR approaches generally follow two paradigms.
+The first relies on universal modeling with shared vocabularies, such as unified BBPE token in Whisper \cite{Whisper}.
 While effective at large scale, such approaches often struggle to capture fine-grained language-specific acoustic characteristics.
-The second paradigm adopts two-stage inference pipelines, where an LID module first predicts the spoken language and then activates a corresponding expert or adaptation module, such as router-based mixture-of-experts (MoE) systems \cite{BLR-MoE, LR-MoE, GoogleMoE}.
+The second paradigm adopts two-stage inference pipelines, where an LID module first predicts the language and then activates a corresponding expert, such as router-based mixture-of-experts (MoE) systems \cite{BLR-MoE, LR-MoE, GoogleMoE}.
 Although effective, these pipelines introduce additional inference latency and are prone to error propagation from LID to ASR, making them less suitable for low-latency and on-device applications \cite{Rupak, Hongli, Pu}.
-These limitations motivate the need for a lightweight, end-to-end architecture that achieves language-agnostic behavior without sacrificing recognition performance or decoding efficiency.
+These limitations motivate a lightweight, end-to-end architecture for achieving language-agnostic behavior without sacrificing recognition performance or decoding efficiency.

 Motivated by these challenges, this work focuses on CTC-based multilingual ASR and adopts mHuBERT-CTC as the backbone to develop a lightweight and truly language-agnostic framework with non-autoregressive, low-latency decoding.
-Our main contributions are summarized as follows: \begin{itemize} \item A \emph{Language-Agnostic Hierarchical LoRA-MoE} architecture is proposed and integrated into an mHuBERT-CTC framework, enabling efficient multilingual ASR with single-pass, end-to-end decoding. \item A hierarchical LoRA design combining a \emph{multilingual shared LoRA} and \emph{language-specific LoRA modules} is developed to jointly model language-invariant acoustic features and language-dependent characteristics, achieving improved efficiency and competitive accuracy. \item An \emph{LID-posterior-driven LoRA routing mechanism} is introduced, which dynamically activates language-specific LoRA experts from intermediate outputs and removes the need for prior LID information during inference. \item A \emph{CTC-based language-agnostic baseline} is built by adapting mHuBERT-CTC with language-specific LoRA modules and incorporating a state-of-the-art two-stage inference strategy for systematic comparison. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item A \emph{Language-Agnostic Hierarchical LoRA-MoE} architecture is proposed and integrated into an mHuBERT-CTC framework, enabling multilingual ASR with single-pass, end-to-end decoding. \item A hierarchical LoRA design combining a \emph{multilingual shared LoRA} and \emph{language-specific LoRA modules} is developed to jointly model language-invariant acoustic features and language-dependent characteristics, achieving improved efficiency and competitive accuracy. \item An \emph{LID-posterior-driven LoRA routing mechanism} is introduced, which dynamically activates language-specific LoRA experts from intermediate outputs and removes the need for prior LID information during inference. \item A \emph{CTC-based language-agnostic baseline} is built by adapting mHuBERT-CTC with language-specific LoRA modules and incorporating a two-stage inference strategy for systematic comparison. \end{itemize}